Bogotobogo

 Processes and threads are related to each other but are fundamentally different.

-A process can be thought of as an instance of a program in execution.
+A process can be thought of as an instance of a running program.
 Each process is an independent entity to which system resources such as CPU time, memory, etc. are allocated and each process is executed in a separate address space.
 If we want to access another process' resources, inter-process communications have to be used such as pipes, files, sockets etc. See more on Linux process.

 A thread uses the same address space of a process.
 A process can have multiple threads.
 A key difference between processes and threads is that multiple threads share parts of their state.
 Typically, multiple threads can read from and write to the same memory (no process can directly access the memory of another process).
 However, each thread still has its own stack of activation records and its own copy of CPU registers, including the stack pointer and the program counter, which together describe the state of the thread's execution.